Readit News logoReadit News

 Savageman commented on Boardgame.io: an engine for creating turn-based games using JavaScript github.com/boardgameio/bo... · Posted by u/freetonik

-fleabitdev · 8 months ago
+fleabitdev · a year ago

 This engine uses a Redux-like architecture.
 You have a State type (containing data like "the position of the black kingside rook") and a stream of in-game actions (like "knight to F3").
 Each action is handled by a pure function which converts the current State to a new State.
 You can either transmit State deltas from the server to the client, or just transmit the actions themselves (https://longwelwind.net/blog/networking-turn-based-game/).